Dev-Mind

 Incremental build

-When inputs and outputs on a gradle tasks have no change, Gradle won’t execute this task and will display UP-TO-DATE
+When inputs and outputs on a gradle task have no change, Gradle won’t execute this task and will display UP-TO-DATE

 Incremental build